arntanguy/oldblog/content/Programmation/WebGL/NuitDeLinfo_2013.md

 Here is how to install my version of the blender export plugin:

+** Update: ** Thanks to some user submissions, the plugin and loading code has been improved.
+See the updates section at the end of this article to get the newest files.
+The installation method is the same.

 * Download [the modified exporter for blender 2.69]({filename}/download/io_mesh_threejs_physijs.tar.gz)
 * Untar it in ~/.config/blender/2.69/scripts/addons